stellaw1/portfolio-site-v1/about.md

 ## What am I up to right now?
-###### Updated: August 29th
+###### Updated: October 4th
-Looking forward to starting my Fall internship at SAP soon!
+Meeting new people, learning new technologies, and coding with my team at SAP as a software developer intern!

 ## Career Interests
-- Software development of cyber security in online banking
+- Software development
-- Fullstack development (the niche field of connecting front end and back end interests me)
+- Fullstack development
-- AI development contributing to a more sustainable environment
+- AI & Automation

 ## Languages and Frameworks
  - Java